AanupBhattarai/Hulu-Clone/README.md

 # Hulu-Clone

 This is a simplified clone version of the original hulu ( https://www.hulu.com ) website.
-This simplified clone version was created using HTML, CSS & JS
+This simplified clone version was created using HTML, CSS & JS.
+Live Preview is available as well.

 ## Screenshots